 Language & Life

-A new age of oracy
+The dawning of a new age of oracy

 Artificial intelligence or 'authentic stupidity'*?